Roku Inc. (ROKU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Roku Inc. (ROKU) is $68.22, which is -$13.29 below the current market price.
-The public float for ROKU is 121.47M, and currently, short sellers hold a 8.82% ratio of that float.
-The average trading volume of ROKU on February 17, 2023 was 6.61M shares.
+The average price predicted by analysts for ROKU is $71.30, which is -$3.59 below the current price.
+The public float for ROKU is 121.47M and currently, short sellers hold a 8.82% ratio of that float.
+The average trading volume of ROKU on February 21, 2023 was 7.22M shares.

 Analysts’ Opinion of ROKU

-Many brokerage firms have already submitted their reports for ROKU stocks, with Atlantic Equities repeating the rating for ROKU by listing it as a “Neutral.”
-The predicted price for ROKU in the upcoming period, according to Atlantic Equities is $76 based on the research report published on February 16th of the current year 2023.
+Many brokerage firms have already submitted their reports for ROKU stocks, with BofA Securities repeating the rating for ROKU by listing it as a “Buy.”
+The predicted price for ROKU in the upcoming period, according to BofA Securities is $85 based on the research report published on February 17th of the current year 2023.

-Truist, on the other hand, stated in their research note that they expect to see ROKU reach a price target of $50, previously predicting the price at $90.
-The rating they have provided for ROKU stocks is “Hold” according to the report published on January 17th, 2023.
+Atlantic Equities, on the other hand, stated in their research note that they expect to see ROKU reach a price target of $76.
+The rating they have provided for ROKU stocks is “Neutral” according to the report published on February 16th, 2023.

-Jefferies gave a rating of “Underperform” to ROKU, setting the target price at $30 in the report published on January 12th of the current year.
+Truist gave a rating of “Hold” to ROKU, setting the target price at $50 in the report published on January 17th of the current year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ROKU starting from Fuchsberg Gilbert, who sale 2,040 shares at the price of $59.16 back on Dec 01.
-After this action, Fuchsberg Gilbert now owns 32,645 shares of Roku Inc., valued at $120,686 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ROKU starting from KAY STEPHEN H, who sale 2,763 shares at the price of $75.00 back on Feb 16.
+After this action, KAY STEPHEN H now owns 78,527 shares of Roku Inc., valued at $207,225 using the latest closing price.

-Ozgen Mustafa, the President, Devices of Roku Inc., sale 8,970 shares at $56.46 during a trade that took place back on Nov 16, which means that Ozgen Mustafa is holding 16,860 shares at $506,446 based on the most recent closing price.
+Fuchsberg Gilbert, the SVP, Corporate Development of Roku Inc., sale 2,040 shares at $59.16 during a trade that took place back on Dec 01, which means that Fuchsberg Gilbert is holding 32,645 shares at $120,686 based on the most recent closing price.

 Stock Fundamentals for ROKU